Withdrawals

 - When authors withdraw a manuscript after acceptance and payment of the APC (but before publication), regardless of the reason for withdrawal.

-- When the manuscript is withdrawn by the editors due to the authors' failure to adequately correct errors or an attempt to change the authorship after acceptance (which violates our policy).
+- When the editors withdraw the manuscript due to the authors' failure to adequately correct errors or an attempt to change the authorship after acceptance (which violates our policy).

 - When articles are retracted after publication due to author error or misconduct.

-The APC is not a publication fee but an article-processing charge—it covers the costs of peer review, statistical review, editing, and typesetting.
-Since the majority of this work is completed before the APC is paid, refunds cannot be issued.
+The APC is not a publication fee but an article-processing charge.
+It covers the costs of peer review, statistical review, editing, and typesetting.
+Most of this work is completed before the APC is paid.

 In exceptional cases, authors may appeal to the Editor-in-Chief, whose decision is final.